Deformations of objects in $n$-categories: Deformations of objects

 Thus for all $0 \leq m \leq n$, we know that $\LMod^{n-m}_R$ is dualizable, so we can pull it out of the mapping space:

 which again using \ref{cor:morita1} we can identify with

 We can trace this comparison map backwards and we'll see it clearly sends a pair of maps to their external tensor.
 In other words it induces the map $i_m$.
-Thus we're done, we've show $i_m$ is equivalent to a composition of equivalences. \end{proof}
+Thus we are done, we've show $i_m$ is equivalent to a composition of equivalences. \end{proof}

 The second endomorphism result is about the augmentation module instead of the ring itself. \begin{lemma}[Endomorphisms and tensors 2] Let $R$ be a free $\E{n}$-algebra on a finite-dimensional vector space, and $(\C, M)$ be an $n$-category with an object.
 Let $\C_R$ denote $\LMod^n_R(\C)$ and $M_{\aug}$ denote $LMod^{n-1}_k \otimes M$.
 Here $\Mod^{n-1}_k$ denotes the augmentation module.
 Then the canonical tensoring map